ArturGrandi/grand-time-architecture/IMPLEMENTATION_ROADMAP.md

 This roadmap must be read together with:

-- ARCHITECTURE_1_0.md — canonical system meaning and boundaries
+- **ARCHITECTURE_1_0.md** — canonical system meaning and boundaries
-- FORMULAS.md — formal economic and temporal models
+- **FORMULAS.md** — formal economic and temporal models
-- DAO_GRAND_TIME_FUND.md — execution and coordination structure
+- **DAO_GRAND_TIME_FUND.md** — execution and coordination structure
-- COLLABORATION_AND_IMPLEMENTATION.md — entry points for contributors
+- **COLLABORATION_AND_IMPLEMENTATION.md** — contributor entry points and research framing

+This document is **subordinate** to the above and does not override them.

 ---

 ## Explicit Non-Goals

-This roadmap does not aim to:
+This document does NOT aim to:

-- launch a market-facing product,
+- launch a product
-- define tokenomics or monetization,
+- define or imply tokenomics
-- replace existing financial systems,
+- replace existing systems
-- serve as an investment or commercial proposal.
+- serve as an investment or commercial proposal
+- imply deployment on production networks

 ---

 ## Summary

-This roadmap exists to make Grand Time implementable **without making it tradable**.

-It preserves intellectual integrity while allowing careful, bounded exploration by qualified contributors.
+Implementation is treated as **a tool for understanding**,
+not a path to monetization, market participation, or operational commitments.

+Any extension beyond this roadmap requires a **separate architectural decision** and explicit documentation.